-I started off with a micro four thirds system with both Panasonic Lumix and Olympus components besides my trusty Sony SLR with a few Sony lenses and a lot of old Minolta glas which I still had from the good old Dynax 9 days.
+I started off with a Micro Four Thirds system mostly with Panasonic Lumix comonents and a few Olympus lenses besides my trusty Sony SLR with a few Sony lenses and a lot of old Minolta glas which I still had from the good old Dynax 9 days.

 Some jobs demand more real estate on the sensor.
+So I started looking for a fullframe system albeit with electronic viewfinders.
 Mercifully Sony came around and gave us the Sony A7 system.
-I own both the Sony A7r and the A7s and these babies really rock.

 So enjoy my pictures.
 If you like some of them – great!
 But please respect my copyright.